top of page

 Challenging Behaviors, PBSP, BSP and Restrictive Practices

-Challenging behaviours, also known as behaviours of concern are very different from one individual to another.
-The main categories of behaviours of concerns can include
+Challenging behaviours, also known as behaviours of concern, look different for every individual.
+Common categories of behaviours of concern can include:

 • Aggression